Komi peoples: History

-Based on linguistic reconstruction, the prehistoric Permians are assumed to have split into two peoples during the first millennium BC: the Komis and the Udmurts.
-By the 16th-17th centuries, the Komis further divided into the Komi-Permyaks (who remained in the Kama River basin) and the Komi-Zyryans (who migrated north).
+Based on linguistic reconstruction, the prehistoric Permians are assumed to have split into two peoples during the first millennium BC: the Komi and the Udmurts.
+By the 16th–17th centuries, the Komi further divided into the Komi-Permyaks (who remained in the Kama River basin) and the Komi-Zyryans (who migrated north).

-From the 12th century the Russians began to expand into the Perm region and the Komis came into contact with Novgorod.
+From the 12th century, the Russians began to expand into the Perm region and the Komi came into contact with Novgorod.
 Novgorodian traders travelled to the region in search of furs and animal hides.
 The Novgorodians referred to the southern Komi region as "the Great Perm".
 Komi dukes unified the Great Perm with its centre at the stronghold of Cherdyn.
 As the Middle Ages progressed, Novgorod gave way to Moscow as the leading Russian power in the region.
+Although Novgorod claimed the territory, it had little control and formally gave up its rights in 1471.

-In 1365, Dmitry Donskoy, Prince of Moscow, gave Stephen of Perm the task of converting the region to Christianity.
-Stephen's mission led to the creation of the eparchy of Perm in 1383 and, after his death, Stephen became the patron saint of the Komis.
+In 1365, Dmitry Donskoy, the prince of Moscow, gave Stephen of Perm the task of converting the region to Christianity.
+Stephen's mission led to the creation of the eparchy of Perm in 1383.
+After his death, Stephen became the patron saint of the Komi.
 He also devised an alphabet for the Komi language.
+Despite this, Great Perm remained unconverted for another century.
+The Komi-Permyaks later took part in Moscow-led campaigns against Yugra and the Mansi.
+At the same time, Great Perm was subject to attacks by the Mansi, Ostyaks and Siberian Tatars.

-Nevertheless, some Komis resisted Christianisation, notably the shaman Pama.
-The Duke of Perm accepted baptism only in 1470 (he was given the Christian name Mikhail), possibly in an attempt to stave off Russian military pressure in the region.
+Some Komi resisted Christianisation, notably the shaman Pama.
+The first attempt at Christianising the Komi-Permyaks in 1455 was unsuccessful.
+The duke of Perm accepted baptism only in 1470 (he was given the Christian name Mikhail), possibly in an attempt to stave off Russian military pressure in the region.
 Mikhail's conversion failed to stop an attack by Moscow which seized Cherdyn in 1472.
 Mikhail was allowed to keep his title of duke but was now a vassal of Moscow.
-The duchy survived only until 1505 when Mikhail's son Matvei was replaced by a Russian governor and Komi independence came to an end.
+The duchy survived only until 1505, when Mikhail's son Matvei was replaced by a Russian governor and Komi independence came to an end.